nodaguti/word-quiz-generator-webapp/ReadMe.md

 - __lang__

+  The language name in which a material written.
-  An language name and must be one of the [IETF language tags](http://unicode.org/cldr/utility/languageid.jsp).
+  It must be one of the [IETF language tags](http://unicode.org/cldr/utility/languageid.jsp).

 - __sections__

-  The number of sections the material has.
+  The number of sections a material has.

 - __path__

-  A relative path to the material from resources.json.
+  The relative path to a material from resources.json.

-For details of the format of a material file, please see [the Read Me at word-quiz-generator repository](https://github.com/nodaguti/word-quiz-generator#material).
+For more details about the format of a material file, please see [ReadMe at word-quiz-generator repository](https://github.com/nodaguti/word-quiz-generator#material).

 ### Sources